Diesel-Net/kiwi-8/Roms/README.txt

-Kiwi8 Rom's
+Kiwi8 ROMs

-A few ROM files put together to achieve a bootup logo.
+A few Chip-8 programs put together to achieve a bootup logo.
-These files were created with the help of a Chip-8 program called "BMP Viewer - [Hap, 2005].ch8".
+These files were created with the help of another Chip-8 program called "BMP Viewer - [Hap, 2005].ch8".